Kowal1248/StarWars/README.md

 ![](https://miro.medium.com/max/1272/1*MFvtJPjmug6qbWa92mp5UA.png)

 **Descriptions:**
 Here I used standard SOLID, KISS and AWS architecture-well practices.
 But in my opinion better is use other database - dynamoDB is not well.
 In my opinion better is use MongoDB where we have a really great driver to control data (mongoose).

+**ServerLess**
+On offline mode serverless will make a simulator for ApiGateway and Lambda.
+From that you can test it without deploy on AWS :)

 **IaC:**
 Is included in serverless.yml -> from this file our framework will convert it to cloudFormation script and send to aws.